500 Capp Street

 Located in San Francisco’s Mission District, 500 Capp Steet’s mission is to encourage artistic experimentation, support new modes of living, and build community.
 500 Capp Street holds the legacy of artist-driven spaces and Bay Area conceptualism through process-oriented and provocative arts programming.

-As the 2025 Curatorial and Archival intern, I worked in David Ireland’s archive to curate works from his collection to put in coversation with Mildred Howard’s exhibit at our house.
+For this show, Fields of Red, I worked in David Ireland’s archive to curate works from his collection to put in coversation with Mildred Howard’s exhibit at our house.
 I installed all of the works and they were up for 8 weeks alongside Howard’s Collaborating with the Muses work.
 In addition, I created an imformational pamphlet about the works.

 Curator’s Statement: